GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 Do not place a case assignment and `break`, or a default label and return, on the same line.

+## Validation and Fallible Boolean Results

+Every public or private validation function must return `driver_status_t`.
+Return `DRIVER_STATUS_SUCCESS` when the input is valid and the most specific applicable error status when it is not.
+Do not return `uint8_t`, `bool`, `0x00U`, or `0x01U` as a validation result.

+Fallible predicates and state queries must preserve the distinction between a legitimate negative state and an operation failure.
+They must not convert a null pointer, invalid argument, unavailable clock, invalid hardware state, or other error into `0`, `false`, or an apparent OFF/not-pending result.

+Use one of these contracts:

+- Validation-only helper: return `DRIVER_STATUS_SUCCESS` or a specific `DRIVER_STATUS_ERROR_*` value.
+- Truly binary state getter: return `DRIVER_STATUS_OFF` or `DRIVER_STATUS_ON` directly, while preserving distinct error statuses.
+- Fallible data, mask, or extensible-state query: return operation status and publish the result through an output pointer only after the operation succeeds.

+Compatibility wrappers must not collapse a status-returning API into a raw Boolean result.
+Remove or migrate such wrappers instead of treating an error as a valid negative result.

+Driver and Codec orchestration, staging, commit, validation, and cleanup helpers that participate in a status-returning call chain must also return `driver_status_t`.
+Do not declare such a helper `void` merely because its current LL register operations cannot report failure.
+Return `DRIVER_STATUS_SUCCESS` after the operation and preserve status propagation at the caller so later validation or hardware-error reporting does not require an API-contract change.

+Reserve `void` for interfaces whose contract is inherently void, such as an interrupt-handler ABI, and for deliberately dumb LL write primitives that own no validation, sequencing, or fallible policy.

 ## Layer Ownership and Reuse

 Place behavior that is independent of a specific peripheral in the lowest